 Just as the name implies, this type of buffet offers guests the most bang for their buck.
-Typically customers pay one price and serve themselves from different stations, ranging from hot items, a salad bar, and dessert station.
-Many restaurants, like Old Country Buffet or HomeTown Buffet, offer this type of service.
-As the obesity epidemic in the United States continues to rise, the all-you-can-eat buffets are losing popularity.
+Typically customers pay one price and serve themselves from different stations featuring appetizers, a salad bar, hot items, or desserts.
+Many restaurants, such as Old Country Buffet or Ryan's, offer this buffet-style service.
+However, as the obesity epidemic in the United States continues to rise, the all-you-can-eat buffets are losing popularity.

-Less prevalent in restaurants is the cafeteria style buffet.
+Less prevalent in restaurants is the cafeteria-style buffet.
 In this type of restaurant buffet, customers select plates of food as they pass through a line.
-They might take a plate with a pre-made sandwich, a plate with a dessert and cup of soup, for example.
+They might take a plate with a pre-made sandwich, a plate with a dessert, and a cup of soup, for example.

 A classic dining option, buffets will always be a popular choice for large gatherings and other special occasions.
+Restaurant owners can dress up their buffets with elegant food and drink pairings and unique presentations for special events.
 As a stand-alone restaurant theme, buffets have fallen out of favor, but they are still an excellent way to provide catering services for large crowds.
-Restaurant owners can dress up their buffets with elegant food and drink pairings and unique presentations.